 Make no mistakes folks, these are serious vulnerabilities that impact nearly every computer and device with a modern computing processor; and there is a particular concern for virtualized or cloud based systems because of their ability to bypass memory isolation controls.
 In the coming weeks, many security leaders will be asked to make decisions about when or whether to patch the vulnerabilities on company assets.
 When we consider that the patches are degrading performance of certain software functions anywhere between 5 to 25% causing unwanted reboots, and the vulnerability is present in billions of devices, it seems likely that we will be living with components that are vulnerable to Spectre and Meltdown for quite some time.

-I have been working on cybersecurity supply chain issues for years, and I have yet to discover an easy solution to this problem.
+Many have been working on cybersecurity supply chain issues for years, and have yet to discover an easy solution to this problem.
 We have had tools at our fingertips for some time now that would help the community to better manage cyber supply chain concerns – Common Criteria Standard , NIST SP-800-161 , and DOE procurement language .
 But the problem with these tools, is that there is often not enough appetite or cohesion at the consumer level to leverage them effectively.
 To focus product improvement efforts, large portions of the customer base need to be on the same page about their expectations for disclosures, security features, and security testing.
 We also need mechanisms to discourage free riders.
-There are ways of dealing with the scalability and free rider problems through regulation such as FERC’s recent notice of proposed rulemaking on cyber supply chain standards and DFARS regulations .
+There are ways of dealing with the scalability and free rider problems through regulation such as FERC’s recent notice of proposed rule-making on cyber supply chain standards and DFARS regulations .
 However, most industries lack an appropriate vehicle to coordinate consumer and vendor behavior.

-At Axio, we find that education is often the best tool for managing cyber security risks.
 Our experience has shown that to manage cybersecurity supply chain risk effectively, organizations must: